Irish exports hit near record €13.6bn in July despite global slowdown

 The State’s food and drink trade is still heavily reliant on the UK and remains the most exposed to Brexit.

-Antwerp is one of the largest global drug redistribution hubs and receives most of the State’s pharma exports which are not destined for the US.
+Antwerp is one of the largest global drug redistribution hubs and receives most of the State’s pharma exports that are not destined for the US.